Inhaled Corticosteroids Overview and Practice Questions Vector

 Use a peak flow meter.

-59. What is recommended in order to prevent the need to increase inhaled corticosteroid use in a person who is currently receiving low dose inhaled steroids?
+59. What is recommended to prevent the need to increase inhaled corticosteroid use in a person receiving a low dose?

 60. What are the causes of airway inflammation?

-Trauma: Direct (gunshot, stabbing) and indirect (baseball bat, steering wheel); chronic bronchitis (respiratory and systemic infections); asthma (allergic stimulation); and, inhalation of toxic or noxious substances.
+Direct trauma (gunshot, stabbing), indirect trauma (baseball bat, steering wheel), chronic bronchitis, asthma (allergic stimulation), and inhalation of toxic or noxious substances.

 61. What are the major cells responsible for an inflammatory response in asthma?